mdberrill/life-coach/README.md

 Life Coach is a solution that aims to make life easier to get what you want in life.

+# Status

+Nothing has been developed yet to achieve the goals of this solution.

+Work is in progress.

 ## Goals

 1. One place to store a person's goals, projects, habits, and planned activities